 - Viewing women as sex objects.
 This inquiry into sexual harassment of women and girls in public places highlights the role that social media plays in the stereotypes of women and men.
 ‘Sexy’ pictures on social media can play a part in women being viewed as sexual objects.

 - Influencing sexual behaviours.
 Viewing naked images of others can have an impact too.
 The young people in the BBFC research believed viewing pornographic content could influence future sexual behaviours and attitudes.
 For example, many felt that it could make people less respectful of their partners.

 - Negative feelings about their own body.
 The Royal Society for Public Health found that social media can produce a ‘compare and despair’ attitude.
 This means that individuals view heavily photo-shopped photographs and videos and compare them to their own bodies.
-Read about what you can do to promote a healthy body image for your child in this YoungMinds article.
+Read practical tips from Internet Matters on what you can do to promote a healthy body image for your child.